-We start from our cycling station in Kyoto and head north where Hanase pass awaits us right outside the city limits.
+Start from the cycling station in Kyoto and head north where Hanase pass awaits us right outside the city limits.
 The climb to the top of the pass at 750 m is quite demanding and presents our biggest challenge.
-The country road to Miyama leads us through small villages and is mostly free of traffic.
-We follow a river and climb Sasari pass (700 m) before arriving in Miyama.
-In Miyama we stroll through the hamlet with its reed thatched houses nestled between vegetable and flower gardens and visit the local history museum.
+The country road to Miyama leads through small villages and is mostly free of traffic.
+Follow a river and climb Sasari pass (700 m) before arriving in Miyama.
+In Miyama, stroll through the hamlet with its reed thatched houses nestled between vegetable and flower gardens and visit the local history museum.
 There is also opportunity for a lunch break.
 After the hamlet it is only a short ride to our Japanese ryokan accommodation where you can relax in a hot spring bath.
 In the evening you can enjoy Kaiseki cuisine a refined style of cooking which consists of many small dishes.
 This is a real treat not only for your taste buds but for your eyes as well.

 Meals: Kaiseki dinner

 Day 2 : 70 km (1,000 m elevation gain)

 After a traditional Japanese breakfast, continue the tour along small country roads.
 Climb half way to sacred Mt.
 Atago and then drop down into wild and romantic Hozukyo Gorge.
 From there a short, steep climb takes us to Kyoto's western district of Arashiyama.
 In Arashiyama, visit Otagi Nenbutsu temple with more than 1000 stone Buddhist statues all around the temple ground and cruise through the traditional townscape lined with temples, shrines and old houses, as well as passing through the famous bamboo forest.
 From Arashiyama head back to our starting point where the tour ends.